-It cannot be stressed enough that for small business persons, estate planning on a personal and business level are inextricable.
+It cannot be stressed enough that for small business person's estate planning on a personal and business level are inextricable.
 Finding the best method of transferring a legacy will require attention to both.
-Besides seeing that the business, or proceeds from liquidation, go to beneficiaries, entrepreneurs will want to do their best to avoid probate.
+Besides seeing that the business, or proceeds from liquidation, goes to your beneficiaries, entrepreneurs will want to do their best to avoid probate.
 This will save by avoiding probate fees as well as aid in the prompt transfer of ownership rights.